dspeyer/dspeyer.github.io/combat/index.md

 ## Take Aim

 You may spend a standard action preparing to attack a target you can clearly see.
 You gain +2 on your next attack against this target.
 If you lose sight of the target for any reason, the bonus vanishes.

+## Charge

+A charge combines you move and standard actions into a single attack.

+You must move directly toward your enemy and move at least 2 meters.

+If you attack with a thrusting weapon, you deal double damage.

+Alternatively, if you attack with a swining weapon and jump at the end of your charge achieving a vertical at least half your enemies height, you deal double damage *and* attack their head at their body's AC.

+However, charging carries risks.
+If you are attacked with a thrusting weapon while charging (e.g. via an attack of opportunity or a readied action) you take double damage.
+And if you are attacked while jumping, you cannot react.

 # Feats